 Someone who is miserable will take it out on someone close to him/her and what better person to do that than their soon-to-be ex?
 They start to play the victim and blame the person for everything negative in their life.

-If an amicable divorce turns into an ugly divorce, it can be exhausting, upsetting, and basically a roller coaster ride that goes from bad to worse.
+If an amicable divorce turns into an ugly divorce, it can be exhausting, upsetting, and basically a roller coaster ride.
 Plus, it doesn’t stop even after the divorce decree is signed and the divorce is finalized and official.

 How do you deal with an ugly divorce?
-Try your very very hardest to keep the emotion out of the divorce.
+Try your very very hardest to keep the emotion out of it.
 Treat it like a business deal and try not to take anything personal.
+I know that’s not easy, but remember what your goals in the divorce are: the custody schedule you want, the assets you are trying to get, financial agreements, and more.

 Remember, a lot of times, when you read lawyer jargon, it was written by your ex’s attorney-not your ex.
 That’s not a slam on the attorneys (they are just doing their jobs) but it could be construed differently if you think your ex (or if he thinks you) wrote it.